 The Academy is a group of individuals drawn from the world of books who have demonstrated commitment to excellence in writing.
-Members will mainly be writers or critics.
+Members will mainly be writers.
 Many will have strong connections to the UK, as the home of the Prize, but a large component will be international.

 The Academy plays a critical role in selecting titles to be considered by the Prize judges, who are drawn from its number.
+Academy members can be nominated by The Literature Prize Foundation or by existing members.